artikcloud/artikcloud-java/README.md

 }
 ~~~

-- To use them in your Maven project, modify `pom.xml` file in your project to add dependency to sami-android-xxx.jar under `target` of the imported Maven project as following
+- To use them in your Maven project, modify `pom.xml` file in your project to add dependency to sami-android-2.x.x.jar under `target` of the imported Maven project as following

 ~~~
 <dependency>